 I went to Wilpattu in December 2 nd week for 2 days with a fellow wildlife photographer making it the last visit for this year.
-Although we missed the action near a carcass as the Kuruttu Kandiya female had moved it back into the nearby bush the previous day, we got the head-on walk towards us for a good 3 minutes and then drinking water scene only to ourselves.
+Although we missed the action near a carcass as the Kuruttu Pandiya female had moved it back into the nearby bush the previous day, we got the head-on walk towards us for a good 3 minutes and then drinking water scene only to ourselves.

 All in all it was a fruitful trip as we managed to enjoy 2 full days of safari almost un-interrupted though many intermittent showers were predicted.